henrysky/astroNN/docs/source/tools_apogee.rst

 `chips_split()` will delete the gap between the detectors if you supply raw spectra.
 If you give gap deteleted spectra, then the function will simply split the spectra into three.

-APOGEE Bitmask to Boolean array
+APOGEE Bitmask to Boolean Array
 ------------------------------------

 You can turn a APOGEE bitmask array into a boolean array provided you have some target bit you want to mask